 For example, a humidity sensor with a typical relative humidity accuracy of 5% is capturing a time zero reading.
 Over time, given stresses on a system, such as high temperature or contamination, the sensor will drift.
 Understanding drift is paramount to understanding system efficiency over time, and minimizing drift can enable better performance.

 Technological advancements have made it possible to integrate sensing elements with low drift and high accuracy.
-The HDC2022 is a factory-calibrated integrated humidity and temperature sensor with a typical relative humidity of 2%; a 0.25% relative humidity long-term drift; and a hydrophobic IP67 filter that protects against water and dust and is less susceptible to condensation than a device without a filter.
-These humidity sensors have an integrated temperature sensor with better than 1°C accuracy.
+The HDC3022 is a factory-calibrated integrated humidity and temperature sensor with a typical relative humidity of 1.5%; a respective 0.2% relative humidity long-term drift; and a hydrophobic IP67 filter that protects against water and dust and is less susceptible to condensation than a device without a filter.
+These humidity sensors have an integrated temperature sensor with better than 0.4°C accuracy

 Even with such high-performance sensors, you need to consider impacts to accuracy beyond the sensor.
 Placing printed circuit boards in an enclosure for protection will require compensation to account for differences between that enclosed environment and what the user may experience.